sagemathinc/cocalc-blog/src/_posts/2018-06-08-dash-with-cocalc.md

 categories: ['cocalc','python']
 ---

+_NOTE:_ This blog posting has been updated.
+See [Dash with CoCalc (2021 version)](../../../2021/05/03/dash-with-cocalc.html) for the updated article.

 Create interactive data visualizations for collaborators in your CoCalc projects using [Dash](https://plot.ly/products/dash/).

 Dash is an open-source framework to create web applications with Python.